Shan-Mi/ghibli-project/README.md

 14) Remove unused components, use ErrorMessage and error/setError from context for errorHandling globally.
 15) LikedBy heart shows different color, if the user has liked, then it's red-400, otherwise it is red-200; once been liked by currUser, it will become red-400
 16) user's email needs to be verified to login
+17) Except for resetPassword, we need to manually set privateHeader, for other condition, we use cookie.jwt (10)
+18) update password (on frontend profile page) and error handling
 ## RUN
 ```
 # Run frontend (:3000) & backend (:8080) development mode